brannondorsey/apibuilder/README.md

 ###Download

 You can direct download a .zip of API Builder by clicking [here](https://github.com/brannondorsey/apibuilder/archive/master.zip).
-The API Builder mini lib was built and tested using PHP 5.4.4 and results when using earlier versions of PHP are unknown.

 ###Example